lbrejon/Four-in-a-row-Game/README.md

 Have fun !

-## Acquired skills :zap:
-- Concepts and tips from object-oriented programming

 ## Informations :exclamation:
 This project is an academic project for "PG220 - Projet de programmation orientée objet" during my 2nd year of engineering school at ENSEIRB-MATMECA.